OGNova/airplane-docs/src/general.md

 By default, each level has a certain rank associated with it: 0 - Default, 10 - Trusted, 50 - Mod, 100 - Admin.
 You can view the default rank required for each command by looking at the Commands section for the plugin.

-Levels can be assigned anywhere from 0 to 100, keeping in mind the default permissions given in the Rowboat Docs.
+Levels can be assigned anywhere from 0 to 100, keeping in mind the default permissions given in the airplane Docs.

 ### Commands and Overrides